LLNL/fast3/README.md

 ```
 **Note:** Not all datasets will have a subset.
 This is an optional argument.
+Also, the data format should be in `.hdf5` file format

 ## Training
 There are sample scripts in <a href='./scripts'>scripts</a> directory.<br>